tomhrr/dale/doc/1-5-functions.md

 Function parameters may be passed by reference.
-Within the body of the function, the arguments for those parameters have a type of 'pointer to referenced type'; i.e., a reference is not a separate type as such.
+Within the body of the function, the arguments for those parameters have a type of 'pointer to referenced type'; a reference is not a separate type as such.
+For
-For example:
+example:

         (def add-2-ints (fn intern int ((a (ref int)) (b (ref int))) (return (+ (@ a) (@ b)))))